argonne-lcf/balsam/README.md

 # Balsam: HPC Workflows & Edge Service

 Balsam makes it easy to manage large computational campaigns on a supercomputer.
-Instead of writing and submitting job scripts to the batch scheduler, you pass application run commands to Balsam.
-The **service** takes care of reserving compute resources in response to changing workload.
-The **launcher** components fetch and execute the workflows on the allocated resources.
+Instead of writing and submitting job scripts to the batch scheduler, you send individual tasks (application runs) to Balsam.
+The **service** takes care of reserving compute resources in response to changing workloads.
+The **launcher** fetches tasks and executes the workflow on its allocated resources.

-Balsam is designed to have minimal buy-in or cognitive overhead: it is arguably faster and easier to run a simple app 10 times by using Balsam than by writing an "ensemble" shell script.
+Balsam is designed to minimize user "buy-in" and cognitive overhead.
+You don't have to learn an API or write any glue code to acheive throughput with existing applications.
+In fact, it's arguably faster and easier to run a simple app several times using Balsam than by writing an ensemble job script:

 ```console
 $ balsam app --name SayHello --executable "echo hello,"